ignatiusmb/mauss.dev/workspace/content/routes/curated/harvest-2020.08/+article.md

 ![!YouTube#hb](766qmHTc2ro "[[Spotify](spotify:track:0UtSPZyW63m5ZHODCwhakB)] Waiting for Rain by Minami")

 This month's choice is a really tough one to choose, there's a couple of nominees for this spot and all of them is from Minami.
-Almost every of her MVs I watch and listen are absolute bangers, and this one's are no different, the only reason *Waiting for Rain* is chosen is because it was recently released and would make more sense for this month's digest.
+Almost every of her MVs I watch and listen are absolute bangers, and this one's are no different, the only reason *Waiting for Rain* is chosen is because it was recently released and would make more sense for this month's Harvest.

 ![!YouTube#d](HIRiduzNLzQ "[[Spotify](spotify:track:4FAUrZ8wdf8mV202FcEgn6)] Hollowness by Minami")